If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 Gateway assessments

-A safety plan will be in place to support the whānau or family to safely care for te tamaiti until a family group conference plan is developed.
+A safety plan will be in place to support the whānau or family to safely care for te tamaiti or rangatahi until a family group conference plan is developed.

-Ensure the safety plan is reviewed on a regular basis with all the people involved in the plan, including te tamaiti, whānau or family and professionals.
-These reviews are an integral part of the assessment as they allow us and the whānau or family to assess the safety and changing needs of te tamaiti, and the ability and willingness of whānau or family members to work with an agreed plan.
+Ensure the safety plan is reviewed on a regular basis with all the people involved in the plan, including te tamaiti or rangatahi, whānau or family and professionals.
+These reviews are integral as they allow us and the whānau or family to assess the safety and changing needs of te tamaiti or rangatahi, and the ability and willingness of whānau or family members to work with an agreed plan.

-Review with the whanau or family how the plan is going, whether there are any changes that impact on the safety and wellbeing of te tamaiti and how the plan may need to be modified.
-Remain alert to changes in safety for te tamaiti, and work with the whānau or family to address any issues.
+Review with the whanau or family how the plan is going, whether there are any changes that impact on the safety and wellbeing of te tamaiti or rangatahi and how the plan may need to be modified.
+Remain alert to changes in safety for te tamaiti or rangatahi, and work with the whānau or family to address any issues.

 Protect and support the development of tamariki and rangatahi within healthy whānau and families